18 January 2022

 The best advice however is to integrate, insofar as possible, the programme into your daily lifestyle.

-Sacral nerve stimulation uses a system similar to a pacemaker to regulate the nerves controlling the bladder.
+Sacral neuromodulation.
+This is a device placed in the lower back that uses a system similar to a pacemaker to regulate the nerves that control the bladder.

-Botulinum toxin is a neurotoxin that paralyses the muscle that contracts around the bladder and decreases nerve fibre sensitivity.
-The only botulinum toxin approved for use in women with idiopathic overactive bladder is onabotulinumtoxinA (Botox®).
+Botulinum toxin is a neurotoxin that paralyzes the muscle that contracts the bladder and reduces the sensitivity of nerve fibers.
+The only botulinum toxin approved for use in women with overactive bladder is OnabotulinumtoxinA (Botox®), which is injected into the bladder using a cystoscopy (a thin video camera inserted through the urethra).

 Stress incontinence